rjlupinek/odp-gcpapptest/GettingStarted.md

 A core concept of deploying an AppEngine application using this template is that for each environment or branch that you wish to deploy, you will need a separate GCP Project.

-* GCP Appengine projects will provisioned, built, deployed, tested and promoted using CirclCi.
+* GCP Appengine projects will be provisioned, built, deployed, tested and promoted using CirclCi.
 * Within CircleCI, GCP Projects are linked to repository branches by assigning branch specific environment variables that contain the Project ID
    * Example for dev branch: `GOOGLE_PROJECT_ID_dev=<MY_DEV_GCP_PROJECT>`
    * Example for master branch: `GOOGLE_PROJECT_ID_master=<MY_DEV_GCP_PROJECT>`